Dear Mrs. Retter,

 Like all seminar students, K is a highly intelligent child; but along with that comes sensitive natures and other “quirks” with kids who “think differently.”
 Many of these kids are bored by most traditional instructional methods; and simply piling on more work actually turns them off even more (like my daughter)!
 As Mrs. Retter told us, “You won’t be bored in my class, and you’ll love working harder than you ever have before.”

 I saw Nancy reach these kids by challenging them with an inspirational, passionate and fearless instructional style.
 But most crucially, it was tempered with a depth of caring and genuine humanity I have rarely witnessed in all my years of schooling.
 After we left, K said, “I know it’s going to be hard, but with Mrs. Retter as my teacher, I know I can do it.”

-Hello Mrs. Retter, You taught me a lot of cool things, stimulated my young mind, and opened my world to much more.
+Mrs. Retter, you taught me a lot of cool things, stimulated my mind, and opened my world to much more.
 Thus said, I feel that is proper for me to strive to let nachas be received where it is due.
 When I was in your 6th grade class you gave all of your students a project to read a novel dealing with some type of international topic.
 Out of the list of novels you provided as possible selections I chose the one which seemed to shorter and well illustrated.
-It was titled with the "beads" or something, it was the story of refugees from an African country in the midst of civil war and genocide.
+It was titled with the “beads” or something, it was the story of refugees from an African country in the midst of civil war and genocide.